pansk-p/Movie-Recommendation-System/README.md

 ## Getting Started
 1. Clone the repository to your local machine.
-2. Install the required dependencies using `pip install -r requirements.txt`.
+2. Install the required dependencies.
 3. Run the main script to see the recommendation system in action.

 ## Data